PhlebMastery

 Module quizzes.
 Ten questions per module, mixed single-select and multi-select, drawn from the question bank for that module.
 The pass threshold is 60% (six of ten).
 Per-question feedback is shown immediately on submit.
 Retakes are unlimited with no cooldown, and each retake reshuffles question and option order.
 Passing a module quiz unlocks the next module.

 Practice questions.
 Fifteen extra questions per module, with worked explanations on every question.
 Practice is study material, not a gate — there is no pass threshold, and your results don’t affect access to the next module.
-It exists so that learners who want more reps on a topic before the quiz, or more reps on the harder material before the final assessment, have somewhere to do them.
+It exists so that learners who want more reps on a topic before the quiz, or more reps on the harder material before the certificate exam, have somewhere to do them.

-Final certificate exam.
+Certificate exam.
 Fifty questions, drawn from a dedicated final-exam pool that is distinct from the module quiz banks.
 Five questions are sampled from each of the ten modules, so the breadth of the course is enforced; no module can be skipped on the way to the certificate.
 The pass threshold is 70% (thirty-five of fifty).
 A 60-minute time limit applies.
 The exam unlocks once all ten module quizzes are passed.
 Failed attempts may be retaken under cooldown and rate-limit rules that prevent brute-force pass attempts.

-Passing the final exam issues a Certificate of Theoretical Competence with a unique, publicly verifiable ID.
+Passing the certificate exam issues a Certificate of Theoretical Competence with a unique, publicly verifiable ID.
 The certificate, your name on it, and its issue date are permanent; the version of the course you were assessed against is recorded on the certificate itself.

 Quality assurance